lake-wg/authz/draft-ietf-lake-authz.md

 Alternatively, V MAY proceed and perform a voucher request and wait for a voucher response.
 If the response contains CRED_U, V then continues processing EDHOC message_3 where it verifies the credential of U.
-Even upon reception of a valid Voucher from W, if the verification of CRED_U fails, the EDHOC session is aborted.
+Even upon reception of a successful voucher response from W, if the verification of CRED_U fails, the EDHOC session is aborted.
 In this scenario, the EAD item in EAD_3 is processed as a pre-verification item {{I-D.ietf-lake-edhoc-impl-cons}}.

 ### Message 4 {#m4}